awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 **Important**
 Note that for clusters with many concurrent connections, specifying **Force the capacity change** can result in dropping any connection—not only those with long\-running transactions\.

-For information about changing the capacity, see [Modifying an Aurora Serverless DB Cluster](aurora-serverless.modifying.md)\.
+For information about changing the capacity, see [Modifying an Aurora Serverless DB cluster](aurora-serverless.modifying.md)\.

-## Aurora Serverless and Parameter Groups<a name="aurora-serverless.parameter-groups"></a>
+## Aurora Serverless and parameter groups<a name="aurora-serverless.parameter-groups"></a>

 Parameter groups work differently for Aurora Serverless DB clusters than for provisioned DB clusters\.
 Aurora manages the capacity settings for you\.
 Some of the configuration procedures, default parameter values, and so on that you use with other kinds of Aurora clusters don't apply for Aurora Serverless clusters\.